 When it comes to ease of buying a house, it makes a difference as to whether the bulk of homes on the market are mostly foreclosures.
-If a regular seller is selling in a market dominated by bank-owned homes, regular sellers need to compete on price with foreclosures, meaning that seller needs to price a home in line with the prices of bank-owned homes.
+If a regular seller is selling in a market dominated by bank-owned homes, regular sellers need to compete on price with foreclosures, meaning that the seller needs to price a home in line with the prices of bank-owned homes.

 Some asset managers, who work in bank real estate departments handling foreclosures, insist that their agents market their inventory just like any other home; some prefer the agents not to disclose that the homes are foreclosures.
 That's because foreclosure homes carry a stigma.
 In all fairness to the bank, though, the bank is simply trying to compete in the open marketplace.

 Bank-Owned Homes and Disclosures

-Typically, when you buy a home, the owners know can share details with you about its history.
+Typically, when you buy a home, the owners know they can share details with you about its history.
 You can find out whether the kitchen sink ever backs up, when the roof was last replaced and if there are any defects that a home inspection might not reveal.
 When you buy a bank-owned home, you're on your own.
 You're buying an unknown factor with very little recourse.

 Banks rarely make repairs to homes in their portfolios.
 They generally don't pay for a pest inspection or give buyers a roof certification or sewer inspection.
 If your home inspection discloses a major problem and you submit a request for repair, the bank most likely will ignore it.
 Whereas a regular seller is much more likely to negotiate a repair request and fix problems for you.